 It is highly likely that many contacts with the dead through spiritualism are simply faked.
 Other so-called encounters with departed loved ones through the use of Ouija boards, mediums, and séances are actually encounters with demons who intentionally deliver false information.
 One common lie that many people receive through supernatural contact is that there is no hell and no final judgment by God.
 But Hebrews 9:27 expressly states, “It is appointed for man to die once, and after that comes judgment.”
 Death is inevitable, and so is judgment.
 Sin brings about that judgment, and all persons are guilty (Romans 3:23).
 The only way for any person to escape judgment is to receive an unmerited pardon from God by acknowledgment of sin, acceptance that Jesus died for that sin, and a willingness to submit his life to Christ before his death (John 3:16; Romans 3:24).
 The Bible clearly reveals that those who die apart from Christ will suffer an eternity in hell (Matthew 25:41).
 Believing in false teachings derived from “spirit guides” will lead many persons away from the sound doctrine of the Bible, which is the intent of Satan (1 Peter 5:8; 1 Timothy 4:1).

-Those who dabble in activities that seem innocuous actually open the door for demonic contact, harassment and even possession.
-Many followers have been traumatized and harmed psychologically, if not physically, by contacts with demons that began with séances, Ouija boards, psychic consultations, Reiki healing, and encounters with mediums.
-For all those who seek the truth, Jesus unequivocally stated in John 14:6, “I am the way and the truth and the life.
+Those who dabble in spiritualism engage in activities that seem innocuous but actually open the door for demonic contact, harassment and even possession.
+Many followers of spiritualism have been traumatized and harmed psychologically, if not physically, by contacts with demons that began with séances, Ouija boards, psychic consultations, Reiki healing, and encounters with mediums.
+For all those who seek the truth, Jesus unequivocally states in John 14:6, “I am the way and the truth and the life.
 No one comes to the Father except through me.”